-Similar to the hot water, turning down your thermostat one degree in the winter and up one degree in the summer can make a huge difference in your energy bill.
-Just one degree can save you three percent or more on your electricity bill.
+Similar to the hot water, turning down your thermostat in the winter and up in the summer can make a huge difference in your energy bill.
+Setting your thermostat back 7 to 10 degrees for a portion of the day can help you save 10 percent on your annual heating bill, according to estimates by the Department of Energy.
 You likely won’t notice a difference each day, but you will when you get your electricity bill.

 6. Switch to Propane

 Propane is cheaper than electricity because it’s more efficient, so it takes less to heat your home.
 Not only is it safe, but it's considered a clean energy source.
 In other words, it won’t emit greenhouse gasses, and it doesn’t create air pollution.
 Switching to propane heat and appliances is a win-win for both you and the environment.

 Instead of getting store-bought cleaning supplies and beauty products that can contain toxic materials, you can make your own, greener products.
 Plus, these DIY projects only require a few simple ingredients like baking soda and vinegar, so they’ll be easy to make.
 Not to mention, they're cheaper and healthier than buying products at the store.

 Instead of using a new paper cup every time you serve yourself coffee or going multiple plastic bottles of water every day, try reusable items.

 Get a stainless-steel coffee mug that you'll use day after day.
 Or invest in a reusable water bottle instead of buying countless plastic ones each week.

 This will also create less waste.

 Savings: $5 – $1,000